magniff/unity_game_of_life/README.md

 # Game Of Life on Unity

-Dead trivial implementation of Conway`s Game Of Life for Unity engine.
+A Dead trivial implementation of Conway`s Game Of Life for Unity engine.